-Things have changed.
 There has been a dramatic shift in the way product development is done.
 Many of today’s product teams are Agile: They build, test, and iterate to better meet customer needs and stay ahead of competition.
 So, how we learn from and educate customers also needs to change to keep up.
 That’s why product engagement matters.

 Building great products is not easy.
 Customers want products that exceed their expectations and evolve with their needs.
 And it’s not just about building the right features–often a bigger challenge is teaching customers how to use the features properly (or even just letting them know the features exist).